-Gold– clearly valuable throughout history and still valuable today, of course.
-However, Mark 2:13-15 notes that Joseph took Mary and Jesus and fled to Egypt to avoid being murdered by Herod.
-Gold would have paid for that trip and sustained them financially during their years in hiding in a foreign land.
+Gold has been clearly valuable throughout history and is still valuable today, of course.
+However, the Lord provided gold for His Son to ensure that He was financially provided for.
+Mark 2:13-15 notes that when King Herod wanted to kill the newborn King, Joseph took Mary and Jesus and fled to Egypt to avoid death.
+Gold would have paid for that trip and provisions for the journey and sustained them financially during their years in hiding in a foreign land.

 Holy, pure, worshipped, wounded, bleeding, healing.
 God knew His Son had been born to die, and those gifts were symbolic of what He would go through at Calvary

 So often we think of sweet Baby Jesus being born in a barn and laid in a humble manger, a defenseless little baby in a poor family.
-Awww!
-Not so!
-Did you really think God would allow His own Son to be left in any danger or poverty whatsoever?
-Nope.
-In fact, the Lord provided for Jesus’ every need, before those needs even emerged, by sending foreigners to give His family all the provisions they would need to flee to Egypt: money, medicine in case anyone got sick, items for trade so they could get food, clothing and shelter.
+But in reality, there was never any chance that God would allow His own Son to be left in any danger or poverty whatsoever.
+In fact, the Lord provided for Jesus’ every need, before those needs even emerged, by sending foreigners to give His family all the provisions they would need to flee to Egypt: money, medicine in case anyone got sick, items for trade so they could get food, clothing and shelter and the means to worship the Lord along the way.
 God provides!

 Thought for today

-Gold, frankincense and myrrh were not random gifts.
+Gold, frankincense and myrrh were not random birthday gifts.
 Did you notice the symbolic significance of them?
 Gold, in the Bible, is frequently mentioned as representative of purity, holiness and worship to the Lord.
 Frankincense and myrrh trees?
 Repeatedly wounded until they shed their blood which provides for life and health to all who apply it.
 That is our Jesus!
 Holy, pure, worshipped, wounded, bleeding, healing.
 For YOU.
 THIS is why we celebrate Christ-mas.
 THIS is why we worship.
-God knew His Son had been born to die, and those gifts were lovingly intentional and symbolic of what His beloved Jesus would go through at Calvary.
+God knew His Son had been born to die, and He sent signs along the way pointing to Jesus Christ as the Savior of the World.
+And the gifts sent from the Father were lovingly intentional and symbolic of what His beloved Jesus would go through at Calvary.
 You can safely put your trust in God- He knows what you need before you’re even in need, and He provides- all the way through!